MomanyiPoet/General_Degree/0x02-frontend-design/0x04-javascript/README.md

 ### Conditional Statements + Control Flow
 - **Statements** - if, if-else, else-if, ternary operators

+### User Input
+- Alerts, Confirm, Prompt

+### Loops
+- Entry Controlled loops - the test condition is tested before entering the loop body.
+For Loop and While Loop are entry-controlled loops.

+- Exit Controlled Loops: the test condition is tested or evaluated at the end of the loop body.
+Therefore, the loop body will execute at least once, irrespective of whether the test condition is true or false.
+The do-while loop is exit controlled loop.

+### Functions
+- Function Declaration, Anonymous Function, Arrow Function
+- Function Call

 ## Useful Resources
 - [MDN Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)